Herseninstituut/ASD_DCM_subcortex_sensory/README.md

 - pheno: This folder contains the csv and mat files with phenotypical and clinical information about the ABIDE participants used in the analysis

 - JOBS: Scripts to replicate the analysis presented in the manuscript step-by-step.
-A guide to run the scripts can be found in the folder description
+A guide to run the scripts can be found in the folder description.